oyale/huertu/src/site/notes/Coopdevs/RFC - CoopCoC.md

 3. **Constructive Criticism:** Provide feedback that is constructive and helpful.
 This includes being open to receiving such feedback.
 4. **Openness:** All trascendental technical debates should take place in the project's repository issues, ensuring everyone has the chance to contribute to the discussion.
 5. **Inclusivity:** Promote an inclusive and supportive environment.
 Every contribution is important and should be recognized.
 6. **Transparency:** *If it is not in the repository, it has not happened*, or, in other words, the single source of truth is the repository and its issues.
-Document everything, including writing down in an issue,  f.e., discussions that have
+Document everything, fncluding, e.g, writting down discussions that have been held elsewhere.

 ## Unacceptable Behavior